bcersows/freecodecamp-c9/README.md

 ## Image Search
 Path `/imagesearch`: Search (`./search`) for a search term on Google Images.
 Returns 10 results; can be paginated by using the query parameter `offset=x`.
 History of last searches under `./latest`.

+## File metadata
+Path `/filemetadata`: Upload a file and get its size in return.

 ** Due to the incompatilities of Cloud9, all services have to be in one GitHub repository.
 Sorry 'bout that! **